dotnet/corefx/Documentation/building/unix-instructions.md

 ### Prerequsites (native build)

-The native build produces shims over libc, openssl, libcurl and libz.
+The native build produces shims over libc, openssl, gssapi, libcurl and libz.
 The build system uses CMake (2.8.12 or higher) to generate Makefiles using clang (3.5 or higher).
 The build also uses git for generating some version information.

 For Ubuntu 14.04, the following packages should be installed to build the native components